ecmwf/anemoi-training/docs/user-guide/models.rst

 #.
 Graph Transformer Neural Network
 #.
 Transformer Neural Network

-All models have the Encoder-Processor-Decoder structure, with physical data being encoded on to a latent space where the processing take place.
+Currently, all models have a Encoder-Processor-Decoder structure, with physical data being encoded on to a latent space where the processing takes place.

 For a more detailed read on connections in Graph Neural Networks, `Velickovic (2023) <https://arxiv.org/pdf/2301.08210>`_ is recommended.